 Indians burned frequently, which gives one more control over what burns.
-Frequent burning over milleninia also forces plants to adapt to the treatment.
+Frequent burning over millennia also forces plants to adapt to the treatment.
 This is an aerial image of part of our property where the observations to come were first developed.
-They suggest that the slope above once supported at least six Indian crop patches.
-There is clover at "Burn Spot A." I have used "Burn Spot A" two to three times and it has only come up in clover (few at first).
+They suggest that the slope above once supported at least six patches of dense Indian crops that do not mix.
+At "Burn Spot A" there is clover.
+I have used "Burn Spot A" two to three times and it has only come up in clover (few at first).
 There is Ceanothus is at Burn spot B less than fifty feet from Spot A (behind trees in this image).
 Here, up came "tick bush" (Ceanothus papillosus).
 At Burn spot C up came blue dicks (Dichelostemma capitatum) and just below them are soap lilies (Chlorogalum pomeridianum).
 Above the clover, we have death camas (Toxicoscordion fremontii; was Zigadenus fremontii).
-Finally, at the end of the ridge, there is goldenrod (Solidago velutina).
+At the end of the ridge, there is goldenrod (Solidago velutina).